Kernix13/markdown-cheatsheet/README.md

 ### Tables

-I only used this for the Pull Requests and Issues I opened on freeCodeCamp.
-That table is a list of common prefixes to include in your titles (See the Git commands link above).
-Here is a generic table.
-I will not explain all of this but pay attention to the syntax that is creating the column divisions and alignment:
+Here is a generic table but the Table of Contents above is another version.
+The pipes create the columns, the colons with dashes create the alignment:

 | Left aligned | Center aligned | Right aligned |
 | :----------- | :-----------: | -----------: |